 And don’t beat yourself up about it, on the days when it doesn’t go to plan.
 Some days I clock-watch every second of my body pump class.
 Some days I run for two minutes and then sidle home because I just can’t be arsed.
 Some days, I cancel Burn 360 and slink off to the pub, because having a pint with people who make my stomach hurt with laughter is also excellent for my mental health.
 Consistency really is the key—just two or three times a week, find the time to raise your heart rate, release some endorphins, and see if you notice a reduction in your anxiety afterwards.

-I plan to write more posts about how exactly to get started; including top tips for free or very cheap exercises.
+I plan to write more posts about how exactly to get started with exercise for anxiety; including top tips for free or very cheap exercises.
 So watch this space, and let me know in the comments what your experience of anxiety and exercise are.

 And in the meantime?
 Keep on movin’.